 Pattisserie Kubler is located at 29 Avenue des Vosges, 67000 Strasbourg, France.

 Fun and inviting, Jacques Bockel is a shop devoted to chocolate in all of its iterations from bars to bon bons.
 However, it’s the liquid chocolate that stands out.
-Try some dark chocolate, milk chocolate or hazelnut chocolate from the fountain in the shop before you buy a jar as a gift or for yourself.
+Try some dark chocolate, milk chocolate or hazelnut chocolate from the fountain in the shop before you buy a jar as a gift.

 Jacques Bockel is located at 10 Rue Vieux Marché aux Poissons, 67000 Strasbourg, France.